Training – GCP

 It follows that each person involved in a clinical trial should receive training in GCP commensurate with their roles and responsibilities and at appropriate intervals to ensure they maintain awareness of the current regulations and guidelines.

-Introductory GCP training
+Full Day Introductory GCP training course

-Cancer Trials Ireland requires that all research staff who work exclusively in research, e.g. research nurses and data managers, attend Cancer Trials Ireland’s full day introductory GCP training course which we hold at least twice a year.
+Cancer Trials Ireland requires that all research staff who work exclusively in research, e.g. research nurses and data managers, attend Cancer Trials Ireland’s full day introductory GCP training course.

 Refresher GCP training